How to Get Your Finances Ready for Home Buying

 1. Know What You Need and Want in a Home.

 • Don’t forget about your hobbies.
 Love to bake or repurpose furniture?
-Look for homes with plenty of counterspace and a kitchen island or opt for a garage as your workshop.
+Look for homes with plenty of counterspace and a kitchen island, or opt for a garage as your workshop.

-2. Evaluate How Much You Can Afford.
+2. Determine How Much You Can Afford.

-We also recommend avoiding adding any extra debts or credit inquiries that come from making big purchases like a new car or applying for a new credit card while you’re actively trying to buy a home.
+We also recommend avoiding adding any new debts or credit inquiries that come from making big purchases like a new car or applying for a new credit card while you’re actively trying to buy a home.
 These can affect your credit score and limit your home buying budget.

-3. Check Your Credit.
+3. Check Your Credit Score.

-4. Save Up for Additional Costs.
+4. Plan for Any Additional Home Buying Costs.

 5. Research Types of Loans.

-6. Find a Home.
+6. Find Your Home.

 7. Inquire with Different Lenders.

-Depending on the lender, loan terms and fees can vary, as well as the types of loans they can offer.
 When choosing your mortgage lender, compare interest rates, the specific loan fees and the required down payment.
 Also ask each lender if they have programs available for down payment assistance.
+If you have any additional questions, be sure to ask your lender to help you better understand the process.

 8. Prepare Your Documents Early.

-• Tax returns and W-2s/1099s for the last 2 years
+• Tax returns and W-2s or 1099s for the last 2 years

 • Current pay stubs